BuilderIO/builder/packages/sdks/output/svelte/README.md

-# Builder.io Svelte SDK (BETA)
+# Builder.io Svelte SDK

-This is the Svelte SDK.
-It is currently in beta.
+This is Builder's Svelte SDK.

 ## Mitosis